rubensworks/article-quoted-triples-index/content/background.md

 The triples inside each index can be stored in different ways, such as ordered lists (Hexastore) or B+Trees (RDF-3X).
 Approaches such as [HDT](cite:cites hdt) and [OSTRICH](cite:cites ostrich) go the different direction, and store fewer indexes (`SPO`, `POS`, `OSP`) to focus purely on the triple pattern access efficiency in combination with a lower storage cost.
-In the context of this article, we assume tree-like indexing, and we refer to the triple component parts of an index as *triple component indexes*, corresponding to the levels in the tree.
+In the context of this article, we assume tree-like indexing via nested hash maps, and we refer to the triple component parts of an index as *triple component indexes*, corresponding to the levels in the tree.
 For example, the `SPO` index would have 3 triple component indexes: `S`, `P`, and `O`.